 Don’t use hollow points for bear defense:

-It may be counterintuitive, but hollow points won’t work on bear for the same reason why they do work on people.
+It may be counterintuitive, but hollow points fired from your little handgun won’t work on bear for the same reason why they do work on people.

 The main reason why is because hollow point ammo is designed to expand when it hits something wet, like the inside of an animal or human’s body.
 Once a hollow point begins to expand it starts to penetrate less.

-While this is great for self-defense against a human attacker, because people tend to be thinner and weaker and you don’t want the bullet to come out the other side and hit another person, it’s not good for bear.
+While this is great for self-defense against a human attacker, because people tend to be thinner and weaker and you don’t want the bullet to come out the other side and hit another person, it’s not good for bear when using a handgun for self-defense.

-You want to have all the penetration you can get for a bear.
+You want to have all the penetration you can get for a bear to allow the bullet to do as much damage as possible.
 The reason why is because you want the bullet to hit and break bones, tear through muscle, and obliterate vital organs.

-The faster the bullet expands, the less damage it creates inside the bear.
+In other words, the faster the bullet expands, the less damage it creates inside the bear because it slows down before it has the chance to wreak any real havoc.

 So if hollow points are not good for bear defense, what should you use?